Skip to main content

 Result

-Your dashboard now shows live temperature and humidity readings and a 24-hour trend chart.
-Data is stored per your plan's retention period and available for graphing and export.
+Your dashboard now shows live temperature and humidity readings, a humidity gauge, and a 24-hour chart.
+Data retention and history availability follow your current plan limits.

 Next steps